melodyloveless/creativeCoding_fall2026/week1/assignment.md

 - Sign up for a [new GitHub account](https://github.com/).
 If you already have one, you can either use your existing account or sign up for a new, course-specific account. ([video](https://www.youtube.com/watch?v=ZVRuPO8nCLA)).
 - Download and install [GitHub Desktop](https://desktop.github.com/). ([video](https://www.youtube.com/watch?v=dN5A0kDdCwk)).
-- Log into your new GitHub account from GitHub desktop.
+- Log into your new GitHub account from GitHub Desktop.

 ### VSCode
 VSCode is the code editor we will be using in this class.
 It is essentially a fancy text editor that is streamlined for editing code.
 While you can technically edit code in any basic text editor, VSCode is nice because it can auto-format your code, it color-codes different elements of your code, and you can preview what you're working on in the editor.